3-2-1 Backup Rule

 A quick reminder on why the 3-2-1 backup rule still makes sense.

 Regular readers of this blog have heard me talk about the 3-2-1 rule for backup.
 This rule has been around for decades and it is still as relevant today as it was in the past.

 You should have 3 copies of your data in case of hardware or data corruption.

 Your data should be stored in 2 different In the past, this primarily meant one copy on DVD or tape.
 These days this could mean stored on an external hard drive or to a cloud based backup services like Backblaze.

 1 of them offsite.

-In case of theft, fire or flood at the location your computer is you must have another copy in a different physical place.
+In the case of theft, fire or flood at the location your computer is, you must have another copy in a different physical place.
 Cloud backup is the easiest way to do this, but even taking the third copy to a safety deposit box or a relative’s house will do the job.

 By following the 3-2-1 backup rule as part of your backup system it will ensure your data is safe.